Skip to main content

-I’ve been thinking more about mathematics lately—not just as a tool for computation, but as a mode of thought.
+I have been thinking about mathematics lately, not as a tool for computation, but as a mode of thought.

-There’s something deeply satisfying about mathematical abstraction.
-The way a good theorem compresses complex phenomena into a simple, elegant statement.
-The way proof reveals hidden structure.
+There is something satisfying about mathematical abstraction.
+A good theorem compresses complex phenomena into a simple statement.
+A good proof reveals hidden structure.
+These are not vague feelings.
+I can point at what makes them work.

 What Makes Math Beautiful

-Generality: A theorem that applies to many specific cases reveals deep structure.
-Group theory doesn’t just describe symmetries of shapes—it describes symmetries in general.
+Generality.
+A theorem that applies to many specific cases reveals deep structure.
+Group theory does not just describe symmetries of shapes.
+It describes symmetries in general.
+One algebraic framework, infinite applications.

-Inevitability: The best proofs feel inevitable.
+Inevitability.
+The best proofs feel inevitable.
 Each step follows naturally from the last.
 You finish and think, “of course it had to be that way.”
+There is no wasted motion.

-Compression: A single equation can encode an infinite family of relationships.
+Compression.
+A single equation can encode an infinite family of relationships.
 Maxwell’s equations.
 The fundamental theorem of calculus.
 Bayes’ theorem.
+Each one packs an enormous amount of structure into a small space.

-Surprise: Sometimes math reveals connections between seemingly unrelated domains.
+Surprise.
+Sometimes math reveals connections between seemingly unrelated domains.
 Fourier analysis bridging time and frequency.
 The connection between exponentials and trigonometry via Euler’s formula.
+You did not expect these things to be related, and then they are, and the connection is not superficial.

-I’m starting to see mathematics not just as a prerequisite for computer science, but as a parallel way of understanding structure, abstraction, and truth.
+I am starting to see mathematics not just as a prerequisite for computer science, but as a parallel way of understanding structure, abstraction, and truth.
+The same instinct that makes a good theorem (compress, generalize, reveal structure) makes a good abstraction in code.

 This is pulling me toward deeper mathematical study.
 Maybe even a second degree.